 “College-age people want to talk about drugs,” she said.
 “It’s exciting and intriguing and I think that it’s a good way to have conversations about incarceration and the war on drugs and all these much bigger, scarier topics.”

-The first event, which was held on April 6, was co-hosted by the Yale School of Management’s Business of Legal Cannabis Club.
+The first event, which was held on April 6, was co-hosted by the Yale School of Management’s Business of Legal Cannabis Club where they discuss topics like which is the best cbd oil.
 During the talk, Chaney Turner, founder of the People’s Dispensary in Oakland, California and Galen Thomas, founder and owner of Cloud Cups — a Philadelphia-based company that makes CBD-infused gelato — spoke about their experiences as business owners in the growing industry and the barriers they currently face.

 Last week, in an event co-sponsored by the Yale Democrats, senior legislative counsel at the Marijuana Policy Project — the nation’s largest marijuana policy organization — DeVaughn Ward discussed recreational and medical cannabis legislation in Connecticut and the country as a whole.
 The event was especially relevant as the state of New York recently legalized recreational marijuana.